Touring Bikes Available in/near Madison, Wisconsin

 Do you know of other places in the US that are like this?
 I'm looking for other good places to tour; hills are optional, but I really value quiet roads (a few cars per hour) and decent scenery.
 Please contact me with your favorite places to tour!

-Thanks for checking out this page!
 Please send me an email if you have corrections or feedback.